Diaphragm Pump vs The EDDY Pump

 Advantages of the EDDY Pump

-• High Solids Handling – The rotor technology effectively agitates and pumps material of up to 70% solids by weight using a geometrically shaped energy-generating rotor.
+• High Solids Handling – The rotor technology effectively agitates and pumps material of up to 70% solids by volume using a geometrically shaped energy-generating rotor.
+Double diaphragm pumps also excel in handling high solids, utilizing their diaphragm and air valve systems to efficiently manage a variety of fluid applications.

 • No Critical Tolerances – The spacing in the flow path between the rotor and the volute are sized to pass extremely large solids.
 Most other types of pumps are designed so that they require a tighter tolerance in this area of the pump to operate properly, this includes centrifugal pumps.